blazium-engine/blazium-docs/tutorials/navigation/navigation_debug_tools.rst

 .. note::

-    The debug tools, properties and functions are only available in Godot debug builds.
+    The debug tools, properties and functions are only available in Blazium debug builds.
     Do not use any of them in code that will be part of a release build.

 Enabling navigation debug